Fenofibrate Side Effects, Dosage, Uses, And Warnings

 Fenofibrate is similar to fenobric acid.
 Do not take medications containing fenobric acid while you take fenofibrate.

-Fenofibrate: Uses, Dosage, Side Effects and Warnings Summary
+Fenofibrate: Side Effects, Dosage, Uses and Warnings Summary

 Fenofibrate is a fibric acid derivative used to lower levels of low-density lipoprotein cholesterol and fat in the blood.